taneishi/EnergyBasedModels/README.md

 ## Applications

-I applied DBN to a virtual screening task for drug discovery.
+I applied DBN to a virtual screening task for drug discovery in 2014.
 Virtual screening based on the Quantitative Structure-Activity Relationship (QSAR) is suitable for early deep learning because it deals with scalar vectors that represent drug candidate compounds as input.

 ## References

-Hinton et al., *A fast learning algorithm for deep belief nets*, Neural Computation, 2006.
+- Hinton et al., *A fast learning algorithm for deep belief nets*, Neural Computation, 2006.
-Theano Development Team, *Deep Learning Tutorials*, https://deeplearningtutorials.readthedocs.io/, 2008-2013.
+- Theano Development Team, *Deep Learning Tutorials*, https://deeplearningtutorials.readthedocs.io/, 2008-2013.